gvwilson/sensibleadventures/in-heck/in-heck-outline.md

   - Open with arrival in town of the mailbot Eighty-Eight Able-Six
     - One of the bots that came with Dockety, now doing package deliveries between towns
     - Gets all of the characters into the central square for background setting
-  - Bluster and Bravo are caught trying to steal weapons from the bots who now live in Rusty Bridge
+  - Bots arrive with Bluster and Bravo, who were caught trying to steal weapons from the bots who now live in Rusty Bridge
+    - People are uncomfortable seeing anyone held/caged by the bots (too many bad memories of raids)
   - Loud confrontation sets up:
-    - the uneasy cohabitation
+    - the uneasy cohabitation ("You know they call us 'breathers'?"
+"Well, we call them worse.")
-    - Sindy's secret lessons
+    - Sindy's secret lessons (she and Shaper Leaf arrive together - cover story is that she's helping him with his books because his eyes are failing)
     - the awkwardness between Maddy and Gumption (Mama Roo's gentle teasing does *not* go over well)
     - Maddy's helplessness believing that her father is alive but nobody being willing to try to save him
-  - See Mouse briefly ("Look, you saved *it*")
+    - See Mouse briefly (Gumption says, "Look, you saved *it*")
-  - Ends with the arrival of the Prosecutors
+  - Mayor Lupus shakes her head: anything involving weapons is a matter for the Prosecutors

 - Episode 2: The Prosecutors
+  - Tell this one from Gumption's point of view
-  - Shaper Blazes and her motley crew arrive
+  - Shaper Blazes and her motley crew
     - A bot named Mule carrying them and all their gear
-  - Mayor Lupus apologizes, but anything involving weapons is a matter for the Prosecutors
-    - is deferential without cringing
+  - Mayor Lupus is deferential without cringing
   - Shaper Leaf's response is cool
     - tries to keep Sindy away from them
     - foreshadows later revelation that he was once one of the most feared Prosecutors in the territory
-  - Bluster and Bravo are frightened but almost immediately start talking about how *they* are going to become Prosecutors
   - a short "trial" leads to the weapons being confiscated over Dockety's objections
     - Dockety: "Patient will return.
 We will defend ourselves.
 And you."
     - Shaper Blazes: "I figure townsfolk'll defend their homes, don't you worry."